UKCloud/documentation/articles/vmware/vmw-faq-synchronous-protection.md

 ### Can I be alerted when a VM is moved to a different site?

-This feature isn't currently supported, but is a consideration for future development.
+This feature isn't currently supported.
+However, you can check the location of your VMs.
+For more information, see [*How to use VM location in vCloud Director*](vmw-how-use-vm-location.md).

 ## Failover testing